triSYCL/triSYCL/doc/about-sycl.rst

   Eigen_ or TensorFlow_ in a seamless way;

-- SYCL_ abstracts and leverages the concepts behind OpenCL_ and provides higher-level concepts such as tasks (or command group in OpenCL_ SYCL_ jargon) that allow the runtime to take advantage of a more task graph-oriented view of the computations.
+- SYCL_ abstracts and leverages the concepts behind OpenCL_ and provides higher-level concepts such as tasks (or command group in OpenCL_ or SYCL_ jargon) that allow the runtime to take advantage of a more task graph-oriented view of the computations.
 This allows lazy data transfers between accelerators and host or to use platform